jamesshore/quixote/docs/descriptors.md

 # Quixote API: Descriptors

-Descriptors represent some aspect of how an element is displayed, such as its width or the position of its top edge.
+Descriptors represent some aspect of how the page is rendered, such as an element's width or the position of its top edge.

 [Return to the API overview.](api.md)